CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 </div>

 ### Overview
 The Hasselblad Xpan is a panoramic rangefinder produced from around 1999-2003.
-It is insanely expensive, and is the grail camera for many a landscape photographer.
+It is insanely expensive (think $4,000-$6000), and is the grail camera for many a landscape photographer.
+Instead of the standard *boring* 24x36mm shot, it takes gorgeous 24x65 panoramic images on 35mm film.
+This camera is so iconic that when people modify their medium format cameras to take panoramic shots, they call them "Xpan mods".

-Instead of the usual 24x36mm shot, it takes gorgeous 24x65 panoramic images on 35mm film.
-The standard lens is has a 45mm f/4 lens
+The standard lens is a 45mm f/4.
 It has a crystal clear viewfinder with a crisp range finder patch and generous margins to compose your shot.

+### Shooting Experience

+It feels amazing to shoot.
+It has literally every creature comfort you could want in a 35mm camera.
+The viewfinder is bright and clear, the rangefinder is crisp and accurate, it has aperture priority that nails every exposure, the film advances and rewinds automatically...the list goes on.

+It's honestly a little silly how bright and clear the viewfinder is.
+Interestingly, it leavs a pretty massive amount of space around the frame, which is great for composing shots.

+Something I didn't realize about the camera until I actually had it in my hands is that you don't have to take panoramic photos with it.
+You can turn a little knob on the back and switch between 24x36 and 24x65.
+This is a great feature, as it allows you to take normal shots when you want, and then switch to panoramic when you see a shot that would benefit from it.
+It also adjust the photo count and the frame lines in the viewfinder, so you always know what you are shooting.

+People talk about how heavy the camera is, but it's not obtrusive.
+It's very densely packed into the body, and it actually weighs less than other brutes such as the F2.
+Wearing a 24mm/2.8, my F2 comes in at a hefty 1127g, while the Xpan with a 45mm/4 is only 999g.

-Composing shots is so difficult.
-While taking it out, I was constantly seeing wide shots that I though would be perfect, only to put the camera to my eye and realize I only filled 3/4 of the frame.
+Actually composing panoramically is much more difficult than I expected.
+While taking it out, I was constantly seeing wide shots that I though would be perfect, only to put the camera to my eye and realize that my "wide shot" only filled 3/4 of the frame.
 This is the sort of camera where I think you could really benefit from spending a week scrolling through other people's photos to get a feel for what works and what doesn't.

-Shooting with it
-It has every modern convenience, an

-The Hassleblad Xpan is truly a delightful camera.
-It has the best modern conveniences combined with the nostalgia of olden times.
+For a while, I put my phone camera in B&W in full screen mode (which is still not as wide as the Xpan) and walked around with it glued to my face just trying to understand what the wide shots would look like.

 <div class="grid-container grid-2x2">
     <div class="image-div">